Workshops 1:00 – 5:00 (COTC) (college)

 Mini-concerts: Mini-concerts will take place on Friday from 1:00 until 5;00 and all day Saturday in Room 150.

-Restaurants/Food: Food will be available at the Warehouse Restaurant .
-On Saturday, the restaurant will offer a lunch special for $10 (all inclusive - tax and tip included).
-You may also order from the menu.
-In addition there are other places to eat in the village (Uncorked and Medberry Place) as well as places in Coshocton.
+Restaurants/Food: The Youth Group from Sacred Heart Church will again be offering hot dogs, coneys, drinks, etc. near the back door to the college.
+In addition there are other places to eat in the village (Warehouse Restaurant, Uncorked and Medberry Place) as well as places in Coshocton.
 For information see: www.visitcoshocton.com

 Raffle: Be sure to check out the beautiful instruments donated by these instruments builders for our raffle.
 Through the generous donation of David and Annette Lindsey (David’s Dulcimers), we again have a beautiful hammered dulcimer to raffle.
 Terry Kirby (Spring Creek Psalteries) is again offering a lovely bowed psaltery.
+Gary Sager (Prussia Valley) is offering one of his mountain dulcimers!
 The Coshocton Visitors Bureau is giving us a selection of Coshocton county wines again this year.
 When you buy your raffle tickets you can designate which item you want to take a chance on!
 We greatly appreciate the generosity of these folks and their support of the festival.
 The drawing will take place during the Mid-East Regional Dulcimer Championships on Sunday afternoon.
 You do not need to be present to win, but if you win (and you have left the festival) you should make prior arrangements for shipping or for someone to deliver it.

 Jam Sessions: The traditional Friday night jam will take place in COTC room 150 , with a "nice and easy" jam in the cafeteria on the street level.
 In addition, jams will be going on all day in the parlor.
 Festival attendees are encouraged to set up jams throughout the village.
 The merchants love to have music on the street!